Hormone Testing and Interpretation for Male Infertility

 Recommendations on Performing Hormone Testing

 Many of the medications that we have for male infertility (such as clomiphene, anastrazole, etc.) are used to treat hormonal problems.
 Medical care providers who are not very familiar with male infertility problems often prescribe these hormonal medications just to try out a treatment, without any identified hormonal problem that they are trying to correct (this is called "emperic" treatment).
-Studies have shown that this type of hormonal treatment is not particularly effective.
+Studies have shown that this type of empiric hormonal treatment is not particularly effective.
 A better way of evaluating and managing hormonal problems in men is to always try to get baseline hormone levels drawn before any hormonal medications have been started.
 Then if any specific abnormalities are identified (such as a low testosterone or high estradiol level), then the proper medication can be chosen to address that problem.
-If a hormonal medication is started, then follow-up testing should be performed about two weeks later to make sure that the body is responding to the medication appropriately, and the treatment regimen can then be modified accordingly if needed.
+If a hormonal medication is started, then follow-up testing should be performed about 2-4 weeks later to make sure that the body is responding to the medication appropriately, and the treatment regimen can then be modified accordingly if needed.

 Timing of Hormone Testing